George Eliot Hospital NHS Trust cares for eight patients with Covid-19 in hospital

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 19 was up from four on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 26 was in line with the same day the previous week.

 Advertisement